 If you were already thinking along the lines of too much desk sitting, you’re not far from the truth.

-Because of this, a majority of patients in chiropractic clinics, physio centers, and doctor’s offices are runners.
+When combined with a relatively high-impact sport such as running, this means that a majority of patients in chiropractic clinics, physio centers, and doctor’s offices are runners.
 We’ve interviewed some of these experts in an effort to get to the real reason behind back pain when running.

 Dr. William Brady, director of the Brady Back Institute near Boston, MA.has over 23 years in practice.
 He’s seen many different back injuries come and go, but here are the causes of lower back pain in runners.